sap-tutorials/Tutorials/tutorials/btp-app-launchpad-service/btp-app-launchpad-service.md

         supported-platforms: []
     ```

-3. Check the HTML5 application `deployer`.
+3. Check the HTML5 application deployer.

     The module `cpapp-app-content` deploys the ZIP files from the `nsrisks.zip` and `nsmitigations.zip` to the SAP HTML5 Application Repository service, where it can be accessed by the SAP Launchpad service using the previously added destinations.